rbb-data/svelte-starter/docs/src/routes/docs/actions/geolocalization/_/Custom.svelte.md

 ## Configuring openrouteservice

 By default, few restrictions are applied to the location search (see API table).
-However, openrouteservice can be fully configured by passing `openRouteServiceConfig` that is defined as:
+However, openrouteservice can be fully configured by passing `openrouteserviceConfig` that is defined as:

 ```javascript
 {